Sidney Blumenthal: Relationship with Christopher Hitchens

 In the mid-1980s, during Blumenthal's visit at the Lehrman Institute, he met fellow journalist Christopher Hitchens.
 Shortly thereafter, Blumenthal and Hitchens developed a close relationship, which included sharing dinners, attending important family events together, and trading opinions and information.
 Blumenthal's relationship with Hitchens deteriorated during the impeachment of Bill Clinton.
 Under subpoena, Hitchens submitted an affidavit to the trial managers of the Republican Party in which Hitchens swore under oath that Blumenthal had described Monica Lewinsky as a stalker.
 Hitchens' allegations contradicted Blumenthal's own sworn deposition during Clinton's impeachment trial that he never said any such thing.
-This resulted in a hostile exchange of words between the two men and allegations by congressional Republicans that Blumental lied under oath.
+This resulted in a hostile exchange of words between the two men and allegations by congressional Republicans that Blumenthal lied under oath.
 But Hitchens refused to testify against Blumenthal: "Were my words to be used against Blumenthal, I told [congressional Republicans], I would repudiate them and place myself in contempt," Hitchens later wrote.
 Following the publication of The Clinton Wars, in which Blumenthal recounted the disagreement, Hitchens wrote several articles in which he once more accused Blumenthal of lying.
 At the end of his life when Hitchens was dying of cancer, Blumenthal wrote to Hitchens in a letter that, according to Christopher Buckley, contained words of "tenderness and comfort and implicit forgiveness".